From Finland to Fort Bragg

 For example, the Finns built a huge hall (7,500 sq. ft.) in order to put on concerts, throw parties, present lectures and stage plays.
 Its name was Toveri Tupa, or Comrades’ Hall.
 But tupa translates as “cottage” so it meant something more like the Comrades’ cozy living room.
 After all, nobody had an actual living room that could receive several hundred guests.

-The Finns were the biggest immigrant group coming to and creating Fort Bragg.
+The Finns were the biggest immigrant group to create Fort Bragg.
 There was a large “Finn Town” in the eastern part of the city, as well as settlements on Pudding Creek, Tunnel Hill, and Noyo Hill.
 Also in Comptche, a bit farther away.
 These communities built their own halls and schools, often reached by crossing a walking bridge suspended over rivers.

 There is a painted inscription running along the base of the mural painted in the manner of Medieval and Northern Early Renaissance art.